nrwl/nx/docs/shared/reference/project-configuration.md

 }
 ```

-If a target uses a command from a npm package, that package should be listed.
+If a target uses a command from an npm package, that package should be listed.

 ```json
 {